glrta/week7-BGJK/README.md

 ## What we struggled with
 - Uderstanding the concept of a REST API (project without a client side)
+- Deploy database to Heroku
+- Time to write tests

 ## Contributors